mominqadri/static-site-generator/RepoYakShaving.md

 **from pylib.html_tags import sidebar, sidebar_links**

-This import receives the sidebar function from /pylib/html_tags.py that generates a sidebar given a short title and menu text
+This import receives the sidebar and side_bar link functions from /pylib/html_tags.py that generate differing sidebars given different inputs.

+    def process_menu(topics, level):

+This function generates a menu level given topic objects and a level integer.